 }

-The lesson: if you defer a stylesheet, anything a script measures on load has to be settled by the CSS that ships before it. white-space was the property the plugin gated on, so that was the one that had to be in the critical path.
+If you defer a stylesheet, anything a script measures on load has to be set by the CSS that is sent before it. white-space was the property the plugin gated on, so that was the one that had to be in the critical path.